jeffprinty/ml-component-library/README.md

 ```

 ## TODO
+* Establish component standards
+  * Which components are pure vs smart?
+  *
 * Package these as modules for NPM installation
 * Add a11y requirements
 * Finish copying usage information from